jbexta/AgentPilot/README.md

 <p align="center">️
   <img src="docs/demo.png" width="600px" alt="AgentPilot desktop demo" />
 <br><br>
-Agent Pilot is an open source desktop application to create, manage, and chat with AI agents!
+Agent Pilot is an open source desktop application to create, manage, and chat with AI agents.
 <br><br>
-Using your own keys and your local data.
+Using your own keys/models and your local data.
+<br><br>
+Create complex multi-agent workflows with different models under one context, and configure their interaction with each other in a low-code environment.
+Then chat with your workflows and organise them into folders.
+<br>Chats have branching ability, allowing for a more efficient way to chat with your workflow.
 </p>

 <div align="center">